intracranial hemorrhage

 - oral direct factor Xa inhibitors

-- if event occurred within 3-5 1/2 lives of drug administration, 4-factor prothrombin complex concentrate should be used
+- if event occurred within 3-5 1/2 lives of drug administration, 4-factor prothrombin complex or

 - dabigatran